signalfx/signalfx-agent/docs/monitors/traefik.md

 quay.io/signalfx/signalfx-agent:<version>
 ```

-Find and edit the SignalFx Smart Agent configuration file `agent.yaml` to enable the Docker observer and configure
+Find and edit the SignalFx Smart Agent configuration file `agent.yaml` to enable this traefik monitor.
+For example,
-this SignalFx Smart Agent traefik monitor.
-For example, the configuration below will cause the Smart Agent to query
+the configuration below enables the traefik monitor and which will scrape any Prometheus metrics in the default path
-the Docker Engine API for running containers with port 8080 exposed, attach dimension `metric_source=traefik` to any
-Prometheus metrics at endpoint `<container ip>:8080/metrics` and export the metrics to SignalFx.
+`/metrics` on port 8080, attach dimension `metric_source=traefik` to metrics and export them to SignalFx.

 ```
 monitors: